 Sample Collection

 Fish were sampled in 2018 at three areas in the Main Lake, near Burlington Bay, Whallon Bay, and Grand Isle (hereafter referred to as the central, south, and north sites) (Figure 1).
-Sampling efforts for juvenile lake trout have been concentrated at these locations over the previous four years, and provided information on variation in relative abundance of stocked and wild lake trout throughout the Main Lake (Marsden et al., 2018).
+Sampling efforts for juvenile lake trout have been concentrated at these locations over the previous four years, and provided information on variation in abundance of stocked and wild lake trout throughout the Main Lake (Marsden et al., 2018).

 Sampling was conducted between 8 June and 28 September 2018 to assess potential seasonal changes in lake trout condition.
 The central site was sampled every 2-3 weeks, and north and south sites were each sampled twice (June and August).
 We used a three-in-one bottom trawl with an 8-m headrope, 9.3-m footrope with chains, and 1.25-mm stretch cod end liner (Marsden et al., 2018).
 Trawl tows were taken along-contour at depths from 28 m to 64 m, with the majority of tows concentrated around 40 m, for 10 or 20 min at ~5.5 km/h.
 Approximately 30 lake trout were selected from the trawls on each sampling date to represent the range of sizes captured up to 300 mm, and included both stocked and wild fish from each site (i.e., 15 stocked and 15 wild fish were targeted).
 Stocked fish were identified based on presence of a fin clip (Marsden et al. 2018).
 Fish were immediately frozen on dry ice and stored at -80°C until lipid extraction.
 A sample of hatchery-reared lake trout (15 fish) was collected from the Ed Weed Fish Culture Station, Grand Isle, VT, on 15 November 2018 to assess lipid content of the lake trout a week prior to release into Lake Champlain.